LiYan1988/simulations-fiber/README.md

   - [The lecture notes from the Fiber Optical Communication course in Chalmers](papers/dispersion-lecture-notes.pdf) introduce the dispersion in fiber.
   - [A document on chromatic dispersion in optical fibers](papers/dispersion-general.pdf) summarizes how to computer third order dispersion coefficient.
 * What DSP should be included?
 I guess nonlinearity should not be compensated.
   - No, only compensate for chromatic dispersion.
-The resultant constellation diagram of 16QAM is a bit rotated due to __XPM__.
+The resultant constellation diagram of 16QAM is a bit rotated due to nonlinearity.
   - Back-propagation to the received signals can generate perfect constellation diagrams for all the WDM channels (including legacy OOK and 16QAM), so the SSF simulation should be correct.
   - In single polarization case, dispersion is enough for my simulations.